jenjwong/sandbox/README.md

 ### API Design
 Expense Trackr uses REST-APIs.
 Click here for complete documentation.

+### Routing
+React-Router 4.
+Auth is handled on the backend and API's are protected server side.
+Client routes users who haven't signed in to login page.

 ## Tests

 Bands Nearby uses [Jest](https://facebook.github.io/jest/) with [Enzyme](https://github.com/airbnb/enzyme).
 Enzyme allows shallow rendering of components, making it easy to isolate tests.
 Shallow rendering in Enzyme renders components one level deep so a component can be tested in isolation of its child components.